HASHIMOTO’S DISEASE & SSD BENEFITS

 To qualify for SSD benefits, you must provide medical evidence of your Hashimoto’s disease.
 Evidence should include medical records, lab test results, and a statement from your doctor about your ability to work a 40 hour work week.

-Even though there is no listing for Hashimoto’s disease, you can still win SSD benefits using the SSA’s rules.
-These rules takes the symptoms of your Hashimoto’s disease and other medical conditions, your age, work history, skills, and education into account.
+Even though there is no listing for Hashimoto’s disease, you can still win SSD benefits using step four of the SSA review process.
+Step four takes the symptoms of your Hashimoto’s disease and other medical conditions, your age, work history, skills, and education into account.

 When the SSA decides your residual functional capacity (RFC), they use your statements on the forms you fill out for them.
 For example, when you fill out forms about your past work, you state how much you had to lift on the job and how also tell them how much you stood or sat during a work day.